Bartosz-Lewandowski/Counter-Strike-Grenades-Classification/readme.md

 * [How to run scripts](#how-to-run-scripts)

 ## General info
-This is my solution foresportsLABgg Counter-Strike Data Challenge.
+This is my solution for esportsLABgg Counter-Strike Data Challenge.
 I had to create a python binary classifier for labeling grenade throws as correct/incorrect.
 My solution had to be a single python script named "classify.py" which reads from the command-line input the name of a file with grenade features.
 Script should overwrite test dataset with new column called "LABEL".
 ## Files description
 I will briefly explain what some files are for.
 I will not describe all the files.
 The "scripts" folder contains the code files.
 There are :